AKASH-L-M/AKASH-L-M/README.md

 I'm Akash L M.
 - 🔭 I’m currently pursuing Computer Science and Engineering in NMAM Institute of Technology.<br>
 - 😄 Quick Learner and always ready to learn new Technologies.<br>
+- 🌱 I love
-- 🌱 I like to work with IoT and Java.
+-  to work with IoT and Java.

 <!--